Rheumatoid Arthritis and Pregnancy: Pros and Cons

 Pros for Pregnancy with RA

 If you have RA, your chances of becoming pregnant are about the same as those of women without RA.
 About 70% of women find that their RA symptoms improve during pregnancy, especially during the second trimester.
-This improvement may have something to do with pregnancy hormones.
+This improvement may have something to do with elevated pregnancy hormones.

 Here are some other reassuring facts: